RooLsi/CODE-GIT/EDA/README.md

-# Repository For Weekly Code Practice and the final Project
+# Repository for Weekly Code Practice and the final Project

 This repository is a collection of weekly code practice and figures used in final project.
 The objective of this repository to store everything for a final project for ANLY506-Exploratory Data Analytics.
 This folder will be updated as and when project progresses